-(a) Summary of Works
+Summary of Works (a)

-The following works were undertaken by the RC during the FYE 2021:
+The following works were undertaken by the RC during the FYE 2022:

-- Reviewed and confirmed the minutes of the RC Meeting held in financial year ended 31 March 2020; - ii.
-Deliberated on the remuneration packages of the Executive Directors of the Company for the financial year ending 31 March 2021 and recommended the same to the Board for approval; - iii.
-Reviewed the Directors' fees payable to the Directors of the Company for the financial year ended 31 March 2020 and recommended the same to the Board of Directors for approval; - iv.
-Reviewed the benefits payable to the Directors of the Company for the period from Twenty-Fifth AGM until the next AGM of the Company in year 2021 pursuant to Section 230(1)(b) of the Companies Act 2016 and recommended the same to the Board of Directors for approval; and - v.
-Reviewed the remuneration package for senior management for the financial year ended 31 March 2021.
+- i.
+Reviewed and confirmed the minutes of the RC Meeting held in financial year ended 31 March 2021; - ii.
+Deliberated on the remuneration packages of the Executive Directors of the Company for the financial year ending 31 March 2022 and recommended the same to the Board for approval; - Reviewed the Directors' fees payable to the Directors of the Company for the financial year ended 31 iii.
+March 2021 and recommended the same to the Board of Directors for approval; - Reviewed the benefits payable to the Directors of the Company for the period from Twenty-Sixth iv.
+AGM until the next AGM of the Company in year 2022 pursuant to Section 230(1)(b) of the Companies Act 2016 and recommended the same to the Board of Directors for approval; and - Reviewed the remuneration package for senior management for the financial year ended 31 March v.
+2022.